CiscoSE/AppDynamics-Triage-Bot/README.md

     app.run(host='0.0.0.0')
 ```

 pretty simple.
-We take the HTTP request, verify it's coming from out AppD controller via a token embedded in the request and then fire a function, build_triage_room, that takes the request payload and builds the room.
+We take the HTTP request, verify it's coming from our AppD controller via a token embedded in the request and then fire a function, build_triage_room, that takes the request payload and builds the room.
+We will do the following:
+1. Create the Spark Space with an appropriate name.
+2. Populate the room with people listed in the *triageEmailList* json array in the request payload above, and
+3. Send a summary of the event that needs triaging to the room.
+We will want to include an HTML deep link back to the event so that users can dive right in and start troubleshooting.

 Now let's take a look at how we build the room:

 ```python
 def build_triage_room(appd_request_json):